Realize a return on investment with a master’s in finance from the Costello College of Business at George Mason University.

 No. Work experience is not currently required to apply to our master's in finance program.

-The School of Business welcomes applications from undergraduates who have excelled both academically and personally.
+The Costello College of Business welcomes applications from undergraduates who have excelled both academically and personally.

 HyFlex means you have the freedom to decide whether to attend your master’s in finance courses in-person at our Fairfax campus or remotely, in real time, from the comfort of your own location.